Bay Boats versus Flats Boats

 My personal

-We still offer flats boats here at Dream Catcher Charters in 2009 and 2010.
-We will continue to have them on line as long as we haver skilled poling captains to fish them.
-They are also equiped with trolling motors as well, so, there you have a mini bay boat...
+We still offer flats fishing boats here at Dream Catcher Charters We will continue to have them on line as long as we haver skilled poling captains to fish them.
+Seems to be a trend...
+We are trying to get more out of our boat buying dollar..

 Capt.
 Steven Lamp (DrCatcher)